Skip to content

 4. Toss some pita chips in the salad, then garnish with more on top.
 Pretty!

 5. Do everything in your power to get a bottle of pure pomegranate molasses.
-This flavor is so key to a great Lebanese Fattoush Salad!
-I promise you will use the bottle again and again (it won’t sit unused in the pantry like some speciality ingredients do).
-Then, don’t use too much pomegranate molasses!
+This flavor is a key ingredient for a great Fattoush salad recipe!
+I promise you will use the bottle again and again (it wonโ€™t sit unused in the pantry like some specialty ingredients do).
+Then, donโ€™t use too much pomegranate molasses!
 A balance of the essential sweetness here (not too much) is best.

 fattoush-big-bowl

-What do you serve with Fattoush?
+What to serve with Fattoush

-We Fattoush for the holidays (any and all) around here, so consider Fattoush for those menus too (Memorial Day, 4th of July, Thanksgiving, Christmas, you name it!).
+We Fattoush for the holidays (any and all) around here, so consider Fattoush for those menus too (Memorial Day, 4th of July, Thanksgiving, Christmas, you name it).
 And yes, Fattoush is both a noun and a verb in our house.
-As in, “want to Fattoush tonight?
-Yes, let’s!”
+As in, โ€œwant to Fattoush tonight?
+Yes, letโ€™s!โ€ Itโ€™s our main staple, at any time of year.

 Your Fattoush salad menu (because we build the menu around the Fattoush!), try: